-Here are three good reasons why you should stop smoking and vaping now:
+Here are four good reasons why you should stop smoking and vaping now:

 Smoking doubles your risk of developing respiratory infections.

 In one study,1 391 healthy volunteers had 1 of 5 respiratory viruses, including a coronavirus, dropped in a liquid into their noses.
 The volunteers who smoked were twice as likely as those who did not smoke to develop an infection.
 Smoking is known to weaken the immune system and the body’s ability to fight infections.2